Byton’s car of the future will be a ‘next-gen smart device’

 Byton’s global headquarters and manufacturing hub will be in Nanjing, a city roughly 200 miles west of Shanghai, where a plant has been under construction for the past nine months.
 It is scheduled to be completed by October 2018 and will be capable of producing up to 300,000 units each year.

-Elsewhere, Byton has a vehicle concept and design hub in Munich, Germany.
-Back in December, it opened its North American HQ in Santa Clara, California.
+Byton also has a vehicle concept and design hub in Munich, Germany.
+And in December, the company opened its North American HQ in Santa Clara, California.
 This office will be responsible for “developing intelligent car experiences, autonomous driving, and other cutting-edge technologies,” according to Kirchert.
 The California base will also serve as the nerve center for the company’s North American market push.

 Clearly, Byton is adopting a global approach from the very beginning.